-Yocaher Punked Stained Pintail Complete Longboard Skateboard – Best Longboard for Beginners
+Yocaher Punked Stained Pintail Complete Longboard Skateboard – Best Longboard for Cruising for Beginners

 The final product in this guide is a pintail-style cruiser longboard that has cruise-friendly ABEC 7 bearings, a nine-ply maple deck, and 80A grip tape that provides more than enough traction for traveling.

 The deck itself is 40 inches in length, and at its widest point, the board is nine inches in width.
 This board has a good amount of stability and it only weighs eight pounds.

 The wheels are made of a cheap plastic that won’t last long.
 Also, the bearings may cause the board to wobble from time to time.